 Those who argue that real estate wholesaling is illegal claim it to be illegal because the wholesaler is acting as a “broker” in the deal without being licensed.

-Those who defend wholesaling without a license say that wholesaling is not brokering, but simply signing a contract and then assigning that contract to another, and therefore the law does apply to this situation.
-They are not selling a property, but simply selling the ownership of a real estate contract.
-(Check out this video on YouTube for more on that position.)
+Those who defend wholesaling without a license say that wholesaling is not brokering; it’s simply signing a contract and then assigning that contract to another, and therefore the law does not apply to this situation.
+They are not selling a property but instead selling the ownership of a real estate contract.

-If you were to ask ten different lawyers, you might get ten different answers.
+If you were to ask 10 different lawyers, you might get 10 different answers.

 However, I do believe the way many wholesalers work could be considered illegal.

-Therefore, how does one protect oneself from breaking the law?
-Here are a few tips that I believe (again, this is my opinion.
-You should talk to an attorney.)
+So, how can a wholesaler protect himself or herself from breaking the law?
+Here are a few tips (but again, talk to an attorney).

-1.)
-Get Your License: Simple.
-No one can accuse you of brokering without a license if you have a your license.
+Simple as that.
+No one can accuse you of brokering without a license if you have a license.
 Yes, this might cost you a couple grand, but it’s better than getting a penalty from the state for breaking the law!

-The truth about wholesaling is this: Whether or not wholesaling is illegal in your state, it definitely flirts with a line.
+The truth about wholesaling is this: whether or not wholesaling is illegal in your state, it definitely falls into a gray area.

 However, if you want to be sure that you are operating your wholesaling business as pure and solid as possible, get your license or physically close on the property, take title, and then sell it after.